ss00831/milestone4/README.md

 ```
 web: gunicorn lapland_in_sweden.wsgi:application
 ```
-3. Login heroku
+3. Login Heroku
-4. Setting Config Vars : Heroku homepage - Select "lapland-in-sweden" project - Setting - Click "Reveal Config Vars" - Create Config Vars as below and save
+4. Setting Config Vars: Heroku homepage - Select "lapland-in-sweden" project - Setting - Click "Reveal Config Vars" - Create Config Vars as below and save
 ![setting_heroku](https://user-images.githubusercontent.com/53374745/92122129-5fea8280-edfb-11ea-8942-1d732091678c.JPG)
- 1) AWS_ACCESS_KEYID, AWS_SECRET_ACCESS_KEY: You can get a csv file which includes the key information when you create staticfiles-user.
-Find the keys and copy and paste on the fields.
+ 1) AWS_ACCESS_KEYID, AWS_SECRET_ACCESS_KEY: You can get a csv file, which includes the key information when you create staticfiles-user.
+Find the keys and copy and paste them on the fields.
  2) DATABASE_URL
  - The value will be created when you create a new Postgres database.
  3) EMAIL_HOST_PASS
- - You can get the value in app password generator in Gmail.
+ - You can get the value in the app password generator in Gmail.
 The value is 16 character.
  4) EMAIL_HOST_USER
  - Your gmail address
  5) SECRET_KEY
- - Go to https://miniwebtool.com/django-secret-key-generator/ and click "Generate Django Secret Key"
+ - Go to https://miniwebtool.com/django-secret-key-generator/ and click "Generate Django Secret Key".
- - The generated Django Secret Key length is 50 character.
+ - The generated Django Secret Key length is 50 characters.
 Use this value.
  6) STRIPE_PUBLIC_KEY
  - Go to Stripe.com and login -> Dashboard -> Developers -> API Keys -> Copy "Publishable key"
  7) STRIPE_SECRET_KEY